Creating and Running a PHPixie Project on macOS with ServBay

 12

-PHPixie offers command-line tools for managing database migrations—a way to version-control your database schema.
+PHPixie offers a CLI tool for managing database migrations—a way to version-control your database schema.

-- Open Terminal: Switch to your PHPixie project directory:bash
+- Open Terminal: Switch to your PHPixie project root:bash

 cd /Applications/ServBay/www/servbay-phpixie-app